Observational Constraints on Axion(s) Dark Energy with a Cosmological Constant: Statistical analysis of the model and constraints on cosmological parameters

-The constraint obtained for different parameters are shown in Table 2.
-Even though the central value of the axion decay constant of the lightest field $f_1 = 1.25M_p$ is super-Planckian, we note that within $1\sigma$ confidence limit (lower) itself, sub-Planckian values for the axion decay constant $f_{1}$ is consistent with the observed data.
-On the other hand, the central value of $p = 0.577$ corresponds to the case where the total dark energy contributions come from both the cosmological constant and the axion contributions.
+With the result that the constraints on the cosmological parameters are insensitive to whether $ p >1$ or $ p < 1$, we continue our further study with the $p < 1$ case where the Universe is asymptotically de-Sitter in future.
+So all the further results below are for $p < 1$ case only and we emphasize there is no change in these results for $ p >1$ case.
+The central value of $p = 0.577$ corresponds to the case where the total dark energy contributions come from both the cosmological constant and the axion contributions.
 In fact, in this case, the axion contribution adds small modulation on top of the cosmological constant.
 However, it is important to remember that both the parameters $f_1$ and $p$ have large error bars.
 Considering $2$-$\sigma$ error bars, the data can not distinguish between a pure cosmological constant and a pure axionic potential.
-This is one of the important results in our study.
-Moreover the constraint value of $H_{0}$ is $71.3 \pm 1.2$ Km/s/Mpc which is higher than Planck measured value for $\Lambda$CDM and is more consistent with locally measured model independent result by Riess et al \cite{Riess:2019cxk}.
-The posterior probability distributions of the parameters and the corresponding 2D confidence contours are shown in Figure \ref{posterior_2Dcontours}.
-Figure \ref{OmContours} shows the 2D confidence contours of the present matter density parameter $\Omega_{m0}$ with other parameters such as $h$ and $\Lambda_i$. $\Omega_{m0}$ shows very less correlation with $h$ and $\Lambda_i$.
+Figure \ref{OmContours} shows the 2D confidence contours of the present matter density parameter $\Omega_{m0}$ with other parameters such as $h$ and $\Lambda_i$. $\Omega_{m0}$ shows almost no correlation with $h$ and $\Lambda_i$.
 Figure \ref{Om_rd} presents the 2D contour plot of ($\Omega_{m0}, r_d$) along with the corresponding $h$ values indicated by the colour coding.
-It reveals that lower value of $h$ is supported by higher values of $r_d$.
-This is consistent with the fact that the combination $r_{d}H_{0}$ is fixed by the BAO measurements.
+We get slightly lower value for $r_{d}$ due to comparatively higher value for $H_{0}$ which is consistent with the fact that the combination $r_{d}H_{0}$ is fixed by the BAO measurements.
+The constraint with $2\sigma$ error bar on present day value for the equation of state of this axion field is $w_{0} = -0.982^{+0.055}_{-0.017}$.

-Figure \ref{hzandw} shows the behaviour of $H(z)/(1+z)$ (left panel) and equation of state $w(z)$ (right panel).
-Except the BOSS Ly-$\alpha$ data, all other data agrees well to the constraints from our model.
-In the right panel of figure \ref{hzandw}, which is equation of state parameter plots, reveal that the value is highly constrained around $w=-1$ at higher redshifts and allows deviation near $z=0$.